-My research interests can be divided into the following broad interests, all of which have something to do with how to define religion:
+My research interests can be divided into the following broad topics, all of which approach the perennially unanswerable question of how to define religion:

 Who defines what counts as “religion” and who gets to be free?
 How do shifting historical circumstances and cultural clashes dictate changes in conceptions of religious freedom?
 I address these questions and more in my forthcoming book Faking Liberties: Religious Freedom in American-Occupied Japan (appearing March 2019 in the Class 200 book series hosted by University of Chicago Press).
 Related articles have appeared in The Asian Journal of Law & Society (2016) and Religion Compass (2014).
 This research has been supported by Fulbright-IIE, the Whiting Foundation, and the Mellon Foundation.

 Drawing on Tradition: Manga, Anime, and Religion in Contemporary Japan (University of Hawaii Press, 2012)

 How do illustrated media like comic books and animated films do religious work?
 Is there a way that the media logic of comics and cartoons (empaneling, encrustation, gutters, compositing) might help us think about religious world-building?
 Can animated films help us think differently about the politics of problematic buzzwords like “animism”?
 Publications on this topic include articles in Nova Religio (2007) and the Japanese Journal of Religious Studies (2012) as well as my 2012 book Drawing on Tradition: Manga, Anime, and Religion in Contemporary Japan and a forthcoming book chapter in an edited volume published by Bloomsbury.
 This research has been supported by the Crown Prince Akihito Scholarship Foundation.